-Head of Operations & Finance - UK Coventry
+Head of Operations & Finance for UK & Ireland

 We are looking for someone like you to head up our Finance & Operations Department to support the mission of WEC International in the UK & Ireland.